aniketyadav2003/fleetvault/README.md

 # FleetVault

 A modern, high-performance cloud storage web application built with PHP, MySQL, and Vanilla JS.
-FleetVault features a clean, sharp, minimal interface inspired by Google Drive, optimized for personal or multi-user file management.
+FleetVault features a clean, sharp, minimal interface inspired by Google Drive, optimized for personal and/or multi-user file management.

 ## ✨ Features